Learn

 Firstly, understand marginal tax rates and how to use them to your advantage.
 In Australia you only get one tax rate for all income received through your salary, interest income, dividends, property and rental income, and capital gains - basically all income from all sources.
 The higher your income, the more tax you pay, so the more value there is in being strategic with what, where, and how you invest.

-You should also be aware that not all investments are made the same when it comes to tax.
+You should also be aware that not all investments are made the same when it comes to taxes.
 For example, some dividends have tax (franking) credits attached to them and others don’t.
-This can mean you get more after tax income from the same level of wealth if you have the right income.
+This can mean you get more after-tax income from the same level of wealth if you have the right income.

 The final thing you need to get right to invest smarter with tax is tax planning before you invest.
 It’s difficult (and expensive) to restructure things in the future, so get this right before you get too far down the path and your future self will thank you for it.